jorditruji/BERT_Toxicity_Detection/README.md

 In our case, the task is sentence classification between toxic/no toxic (0 or 1), but we can also treat it as a regression problem (how toxic the sentence is, from float 0.0 to float 1.0)

 BERT is fully based on self-attention  which allows it to look at other positions in the input sequence for clues that can help lead to a better encoding for a word.

+The original implementation of BERT we used for this project can be found at https://github.com/huggingface/pytorch-pretrained-BERT.

+### Training